valory-xyz/open-autonomy/packages/valory/agents/apy_estimation/README.md

-# ABCI Price Estimation Agent
+# ABCI APY Estimation Agent

-This agent uses the `abci` connection and the `price_estimation_abci` skill to agree on a price estimation together with a set of AEAs.
+This agent uses the `abci` connection and the `apy_estimation` skill to estimate the daily APY of a pool together with a set of AEAs.